-Next to the Mandalay Bay, you will pass a tremendous black mysterious pyramid and some Egyptian style monuments.
-It is The Luxor – once opened in 1993, the tallest building in Las Vegas.
+Next to Mandalay Bay, you will pass a tremendous black mysterious pyramid and some Egyptian-style monuments.
+The Luxor Hotel & Casino once opened in 1993, the tallest building in Las Vegas.
 The hotel’s pyramid is similar in size to the Red Pyramid and the Bent Pyramid of Egypt.
 When the resort opened, it featured the Nile River Tour, which was a river ride that carried guests to different parts of the pyramid and passed by pieces of ancient artwork on a river that encircled the casino.
 The casino also featured King Tut’s Tomb and Museum, a duplicate of King Tutankhamen’s tomb as found in the Valley of the Kings near Luxor, Egypt.

-You can enter the Atrium through Great Sphinx of Giza replica at Giza.
+You can enter the Atrium through the Great Sphinx of Giza replica at Giza.
 It covers the moving pathway leading into the Atrium.
-The fun fact is that the original sphinx is 70 feet high while Vegas replica 110 feet.
+The fun fact is that the original sphinx is 70 feet high while the Vegas replica is 110 feet.

 We are sharing a few lunch propositions with you below: